114th Division (Imperial Japanese Army)

 The 114th Division (第114師団, Dai-hyakujūyon Shidan) was an infantry division of the Imperial Japanese Army.
 Its call sign was Commander Division (将兵団, Shou Heidan).
 It was formed on 12 October 1937 in Utsunomiya, Tochigi as a B-class square division.
 The nucleus for the formation was the 14th Division headquarters.
 It was originally subordinated to the Central China Area Army.

 First formation

 In October 1937 the division was subordinated to the Tenth Army and sent to ongoing Battle of Shanghai.
 It departed from Osaka 30 October and arrived in Hangzhou Bay on 5 November 1937, spending the next five days unloading, due to faulty landing craft.
 It also participated in Battle of Nanking in December 1937.
 In February 1938, the division was transferred to the North China Area Army and participated in the Battle of Xuzhou and Battle of Northern and Eastern Henan.
 Later performing a garrison duties in the North China, the division was demobilized in July 1939.
+From the start of the Second Sino-Japanese War until its return to Japan in September 1939, the 114th Division suffered 906 killed, 198 dead from illnesses, and 2,527 wounded.